imranmatin23/Fi-Ventilator-Project/README.md

 - Potentiometer Knobs
 - MAP Pressure Sensors
 - Alarm Buzzer
-- DC Motors with Encoders (H-Bridge motor controllor and external power source required)
+- DC Motors with Encoders
+- Motor Controller with H-Bridge
+- External power source (Battery Pack)
 - Solenoid Valves

 ## Interesting Notes about what was learned in this project on the Controls Sub-Team: